xipki/xipki/README.md

     ```

     If you have changed the content within folder `$XIPKI_HOME/etc` or `$XIPKI_HOME/system`, please delete the folder `$XIPKI_HOME/data` before starting XiPKI.

-* If you use keys in PKCS#11 device

-    Generate keypair with self-signed certificate in PKCS#11 device in karaf terminal
-    ```sh
-    features:install xipki-security-shell
-    # RSA key, the labels used in the demo are RCA1, SubCA1 and
-    # SubCAwithCRL1, and the slot index is 1
-    keytool:rsa -slot <slot index> -key-label <label>

-    # EC key, the labels used in the demo are RCA1-EC, SubCA1-EC and
-    # SubCAwithCRL1-EC, and the slot index is 1
-    keytool:ec  -slot <slot index> -key-label <label> -curve secp256r1

-    # DSA key, the labels used in the demo are RCA1-DSA, SubCA1-DSA and
-    # SubCAwithCRL1-DSA, and the slot index is 1
-    keytool:dsa  -slot <slot index> -key-label <label>
-    ```

 * Run the pre-configured OSGi-commands in karaf terminal